🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 The Inciting Incident (and How to Crack It)

 Tash Barsby.
-Former commissioning editor at Penguin random House and The Novelry Team Member
+Former commissioning editor at Penguin Random House and The Novelry Team Member

 Tash Barsby